marcelrienks/fluidity/docs/infrastructure.md

-# Infrastructure as Code# Infrastructure as Code
+# Infrastructure as Code

-Deploy and manage Fluidity using AWS CloudFormation.Complete guide to deploying and managing Fluidity using AWS CloudFormation.
+Complete guide to deploying and managing Fluidity using AWS CloudFormation.

+**Note for Windows users:** All commands in this guide should be run in WSL (Windows Subsystem for Linux).

+---

-## Overview## Overview
+## Overview